Vassar Brothers Medical Center

-Vassar Brothers Medical Center (VBMC) (formerly Vassar Brothers Hospital) is a 350-bed not-for-profit hospital overlooking the Hudson River in Poughkeepsie, New York.
+Vassar Brothers Medical Center (VBMC), formerly Vassar Brothers Hospital, is a 350-bed not-for-profit hospital overlooking the Hudson River in Poughkeepsie, New York.
 It is part of the Northwell Health healthcare network and is the major medical center in Dutchess County, New York.

 History

 VBMC was incorporated in 1882 under the name Vassar Brothers Hospital, following contributions made by John Guy Vassar (nephew of Matthew Vassar) following the death of his brother, Mathew Vassar Jr. The hospital opened its doors in 1887, and initially had 40 beds divided up into four wards, each containing ten beds.
 At the time the hospital opened it also contained a labor and delivery ward, a children's ward, a nursery, three private rooms, and two isolation rooms.

 Major renovations have occurred throughout the years.
 Renovations in 1983, 1991, and 2001 added critical care areas, a new operating and delivery wing, and a cancer care center, respectively.
 Most recently, in 2021, a $550 million expansion was completed which doubled the number of available rooms.

 In 2002, Vassar Brothers Hospital officially became Vassar Brothers Medical Center.

-VBMC has been a part of the Nuvance Health system since its previous parent, Health Quest, merged with the Western Connecticut Health Network in 2019.
+VBMC was a part of Nuvance Health system since 2019, when its previous parent, Health Quest, merged with the Western Connecticut Health Network.
+Since 2025, it has been a part of Northwell Health.